jstoebel/critical_response_talk/slides.md

 Step 1: Responders state what about the work had meaning, was interesting or stood out.
 We can think of this as a way to generate material of what to talk about in more depth later in the process.
 The important part here is that statements are not evaluative in this step.
 We save those for later.

+There's a great talk from RailsConf 2016 by Nadia Odunayo called _The Guest: A Guide To Code Hospitality_ In it, she proposes that we think about introducing a person to a code base in the same way that a host welcomes a guest into their home.
+If you are a guest in someone's home you probably wouldn't, upon walking into their home for the first time point out the dirty clothes on the floor.
 ---
 class: middle